Members are first enrolled in fee-for-service for a short time until they are enrolled in one of the health plans.

 FAMIS or FAMIS MOMS members can choose their health plan when they apply.
 If they did not choose a plan when they applied, they can join a plan by calling Cover Virginia at 833-5CALLVA.
 If they do not choose a plan, one will be chosen for them.

-Read about FAMIS health plan choices and covered services:
+Read about FAMIS health plan choices and added benefits:

 Commonwealth Coordinated Care Plus members